 - Commitment to educating new players, coaches, and parents.
 Continuous guidance and the opportunity for FutsalNH personnel to assist with coaching.

-- Hands-on management with flexible scheduling to avoid conflicts
+- Hands-on management with flexible scheduling to avoid conflicts with end of fall season and other things such as basketball.

 - Free futsal clinic for coaches, parents, and players.